mcv-m6-video/mcv-m6-2018-team6/README.md

 Return precision, recall and F1 values for a set of frames (absolute values, not averaging frames)

 frame_list: list containing names of each frame which will be used to compute the evaluation.
-These frames are supossed to be stored in im_dir folder
+These frames are supossed to be stored in im_dir folder.
 gt_list: list containing names of each groundtruth which will be used to compute the evaluation.
 These gt are supossed to be stored in gt_dir folder.

 Note: frames and their related grountruth images MUST share the same position in their respective lists.